 To tell the truth, this hypothesis was not entirely original (see Seylaz 2017; Davies 2017).
-The relationships between boulder displacement, polished bedrocks and glaciation were suggested by many travelers and scientists prior to Agassiz (see Berger 2012, pp. 108-110).
+The relationships between boulder displacement, polished bedrocks and glaciation were suggested by many travelers and scientists prior to Agassiz (see Berger

+- 130 2012, pp. 108-110).
 Given the history of science, however, this is not new news.
 It is a rare possibility that a scientific claim has not been expressed before in a similar way by any other scientist.
 However, there are different and even worse allegations about the Agassiz's case.
 He has been accused of intellectual dishonesty for failing to disclose that his hypothesis was borrowed from Karl Schimper (1803-1867), a German botanist (see Evans, 1887).
-I will not delve into this story further because as the Latin proverb says errare humanum est. Although he allegedly did not cite or credit relevant previous work, we should emphasize or recognize his admirable attitudes and attributes.
+I will not delve into this story further because as the Latin proverb says errare humanum est. Although he allegedly did not cite or credit relevant previous work, - 135 we should emphasize or recognize his admirable attitudes and attributes.
 The initiative he took in the organization of the Swiss Society of Natural Sciences, for example, is worth appreciating.

-In 1837, Agassiz gave a talk about his glacial theory to the Swiss Society of Natural Sciences at Neuchatel, although the members of the society were expecting to hear a talk at Neuchatel.
+In 1837, Agassiz gave a talk about his glacial theory to the Swiss Society of Natural Sciences at Neuchatel.
 The expectations have failed, because members of the society were prepared to hear a talk about his new research results on fossil fishes.
 Instead, Agassiz took the opportunity and announced his new argument on the phenomenon on glaciation.
 Truly, from that moment onwards the dispute had begun.
+Within the time, Agassiz was exposed not only to the criticisms of opponent camps,

-Within the time, Agassiz was exposed not only to the criticisms of opposing opponent camps, but also showed resistance to the career-oriented advices from the authorities of geology, including William Buckland (1784-1856) and Alexander von Humboldt (1769-1859).
+140 moment onwards the dispute had begun.
+Within the time, Agassiz was exposed not only to the criticisms of opponent camps, but also showed resistance to the career-oriented advices from the authorities of geology, including William Buckland (1784-1856) and Alexander von Humboldt (1769-1859).
 For example, von Humboldt once wrote in a letter: